CGI.pm

 CGI.pm is a large and once widely used Perl module for programming Common Gateway Interface (CGI) web applications, providing a consistent API for receiving and processing user input.
 There are also functions for producing HTML or XHTML output, but these are now unmaintained and are to be avoided.
 CGI.pm was a core Perl module but has been removed as of v5.22 of Perl.
 The module was written by Lincoln Stein and is now maintained by Lee Johnson.

+History

+In 1993 the CGI specification was formalized to standardize how web servers could execute external programs and scripts; instead of just serving static files, they could generate dynamic content.
+In response to individual requests, CGI scripts could process user input and generate new HTML pages on the fly.

+CGI.pm was written by Lincoln Stein to simplify not only the process of correctly capturing information and data sent to a web site, but also generating the new HTML content in the response.

+Before the advent of this module, creating a CGI script from scratch required writing code that could: